Pollora/documentation/assets.md

 ### Using a Specific Asset Container

-By default, the framework uses the **active theme's asset container**.
+By default, the framework uses the **root container** for native Laravel assets.
 If you want to explicitly reference assets from a different container, use the `from()` method:

 ```php
 use Pollora\Support\Facades\Asset;